Imovie is a free app that comes with any new Apple computer.

 You do this by dragging the clip into your timeline and clicking the chrono icon, then selecting a custom speed and setting it to 250% or 300%.

 You can apply a colour grade or filter before exporting to give the footage some more colour.

-Then go to File > Share > File and use the following settings.
+Then go to File > Share > File and use the same settings as earlier.